bluewind159/DFG/README.md

 This repository implements add Disentagled Feature Graph in HGCLR for Hierarchical Text Classification.
 Our codes and datasets is based on https://github.com/wzh9969/contrastive-htc.
-The parameters of DFG are fixed and not adjusted, while other parameters follow the parameters of HGCLR

 ## Requirements